 Oh, and here is a quick word on immigration and border controls.
 If an immigration official asks why you are visiting the country or where you are staying, it may be worth omitting the magic words “house sitting.”
 The rules around house sitting really do vary from country to country and even from official to official.
 However, it could potentially be construed as ‘unpaid work’ which could be a violation of a visitors visa – people have been turned back and deported in the past over this.

 Final Thoughts on House Sitting

 I hope you’re totally excited about finding house sitting jobs now!
 It really is a unique and awesome way to travel the world and can be utterly rewarding.
 If you already have experiences of house-sitting, then let us know how it went by leaving a comment below!

-Don’t forget to sort your travel insurance before leaving home.
-Whenever you travel, you should seriously consider getting yourself Insured.
-We’ve put together a roundup of the best travel insurance for backpackers – check it out here, or if you’re low on time, get a quote from World Nomads, our favorite travel insurance provider.
+Don’t forget to sort your travel insurance!
+We’ve put together a roundup of the best travel insurance for backpackers – check it out here, or if you’re low on time, get a quote from World Nomads.

 Getting an estimate from World Nomads is simple – just click the button or image below, fill out the necessary info, and you’re on your way!